Bouchon Restaurant Review, Yountville

 Be sure to check out the Bouchon Cookbook

-Bouchon is a French bistro that is part of the Thomas Keller French Laundry empire.
-They have locations in Yountville and Las Vegas.
-The decor sets the mood, with colors, paintings that set the stage for a French meal.
+Bouchon’s classic French decor sets the mood, with rich colors, large paintings that prepare you for a top French meal.
 Clearly most of the people here are touring the Wine country.

-The restaurant is not large and has a busy, loud vibe.
-The place looks like it was transported from France.
+The restaurant is not very big and has a busy, loud vibe.
+The Vegas location is far bigger.
+The room looks like it was transported from France.

-They have the Bouchon bakery next door, which sells some of the best french bread around.
+Bouchon Bakery is next door, which sells some of the best pastries and bread around.

 Assiette de Charcuterie ($14.50) with picked vegetables, Dijon mustard, petite baguette was had several kinds of delicious thinly sliced meats as well as accompanying items.
 A nice appetizer to put you in the french mood.